sovit-123/ijepa/README.md

 * June 22, 2025: Added Linear Image Classification task and Semantic Segmentation task.

+## Downloading Weights

+Before running any training, [download the weights from here](https://github.com/facebookresearch/ijepa?tab=readme-ov-file#pretrained-models) and put them in the `weights` directory.

 ## Image Classification

 Check `src/img_cls` folder for all the coding details.